Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

 {\bf Case 2}: There exists a vertex $\hat v$ with $\lambda(\hat v) = 0$ which is joined to $v$.
 Let $C \subset \hat S$ be the maximal connected subgraph of $\hat S$ which contains $v$ and whose vertices have level 0 or 1.
 We shrink $C$ to a new vertex $v'$.
 The color of $v'$ is d if the root of $\hat S$ is in $C$.
 Otherwise, the color of $v'$ is s.
 All the edges $e$, which are joined to a vertex of $C$, but are not in $C$, will be joined to $v'$.
 We also define:

-We perform the above defined operations to all the vertices of level 1.
+We perform this operation to all the vertices of level 1.
 We change the level of all the vertices $v$ with $\lambda(v) > 1$ to $\lambda(v) -1$.
 The resulting tree together with $c,\alpha,m$ and $\lambda$ is the detailed DD-tree associated to a DD-tree.
-We say this DD-tree is obtained from $\mathcal S$ by $(0,1)$ level shrinking. \end{defn} \begin{exm} In Figure \ref{Figure20}, we sketch the detailed tree for a DD-tree $\mathcal S$ together with its level function.
+We say this DD-tree is obtained from $\mathcal S$ by $(0,1)$ level shrinking. \end{definition} \begin{example} In Figure \ref{Figure20}, we sketch the detailed tree for a DD-tree $\mathcal S$ together with its level function.
 Figure \ref{Figure21} gives the detailed tree obtained from $\mathcal S$ by $(0,1)$ level shrinking.